gavin-kim/study/web/readme.md

             PUT /addresses/1

-* NOTE: PUT replaces an existing entity.
+            PUT replaces an existing entity.
 If only a subset of data elements are provided.

 * PATCH: update only the specified fields of an entity at a URI.
 PATCH request is idempotent.